Dabz/kafka-security-playbook/kerberos-cluster/README.md

 * Zookeeper Properties:
     * TODO

+## Client Configurations

-## Client -> Kafka Service
+### Client &rarr; Kafka Service
 Clients connecting in to Kafka may be any of:

 * A Kafka producer
 * A Kafka consumer
 * A Kafka Admin client

-Note that many applications are a combination of many of these - notably Streams applications.
+Note that many applications are a combination of many of these - notably Streams applications and Kafka Connect.

 * Client JAAS:
     * Login Context: `KafkaClient`